PgBiel/elembic/src/types/types.typ

     if type(value) == function {
       value = value(typeinfo.at(key, default: base.base-typeinfo.at(key)))
+      overrides.at(key) = value
     }

+    if not validate-value(value) {
-    if type(value) != function and not validate-value(value) {
+      let array-hint = if key in ("input", "output", "default") and type(value) != array {
-      assert(false, message: "elembic: types.wrap: invalid value for key '" + key + "', expected " + key-error)
+        "\n  hint: did you forget a comma at (value,) and wrote (value) instead?
+Make sure an array was given."
+      } else {
+        ""
       }

+      assert(false, message: "elembic: types.wrap: invalid value for key '" + key + "', expected " + key-error + array-hint)
     }

-  if "any" not in typeinfo.output and "cast" in overrides and "output" not in overrides or "output" in overrides and "any" in overrides.output {
-    // - Collapse "any" + other types into just "any";
-    // - If there is a cast and output is unknown, then set it to any for safety (should we error?) overrides.output = ("any",)
   }

+  if "any" not in typeinfo.output and "cast" in overrides and "output" not in overrides {
+    // - If there is a cast and output is unchanged, then complain: please update the output assert(false, message: "elembic: types.wrap: please override 'output' whenever overriding 'cast', specifying which types the cast function may return, or '(\"any\",)' (note the comma!) to indicate the cast function may return any type (discouraged, disables some optimizations).\n\nYou can also tell elembic you are sure the new cast function may produce strictly the same output types as before with 'output: prev => prev'.")
+  }

   if typeinfo.cast != none and "output" in overrides and "cast" not in overrides and "any" not in overrides.output and typeinfo.output.any(o => o not in overrides.output) {
     // If output was changed to a list which isn't 'any' and isn't a superset of the previous output,
-    // then remove casting as it is no longer safe (might produce something that is invalid)
+    // then ensure casting is also changed, as it is no longer safe (might produce something that is
-    // (TODO: Should we error?)
-    overrides.cast = none
+    // an invalid output)
+    assert(false, message: "elembic: types.wrap: a type output was removed, but its cast was not changed, meaning the cast function might produce a now invalid output.
+Fix this by either providing a new cast function, setting 'cast: none' to disable casting entirely, or setting 'cast: prev => prev' if you're sure the previous cast function cannot produce one of the removed output types.")
+  }

+  if "output" in overrides and "any" in overrides.output {
+    // - Collapse "any" + other types into just "any" overrides.output = ("any",)
   }

   if "input" in overrides and "any" in overrides.input {